el2718/sudoku/README.md

 * method 2, cumputer's way, only back tracking, just try and check the consistency

 ## Usage
-Type a pulzzle to a text file that has 81 integer elements like pulzzle*.txt, then run this command in a terminal
+Type a pulzzle to a text file that has 81 integer elements, then run this command in a terminal

 ```bash
 ./sudoku.x method text_file